 By Al-Zaquan Amer Hamzah

-KUALA LUMPUR (Reuters) - Shares in Malaysian Airlines logged a second day of sharp declines to hit a record low on Monday, raising pressure on the state-run carrier to come up with a plan to restore investor confidence after missing flight MH370 and widening losses.
+KUALA LUMPUR (Reuters) - Shares in Malaysian Airlines fell sharply for a second day to hit a record low on Monday, raising pressure on the state-run carrier to come up with a plan to restore investor confidence after missing flight MH370 and widening losses.

 Malaysian Airline System Bhd (MAS) last week reported its worst quarterly loss in over two years.
 Investors were also spooked after the Wall Street Journal on Friday quoted Prime Minister Najib Razak as saying the government could not rule out bankruptcy for the airline.